 - It harms human endocrine levels: Roundup™ was found to damage human cells that produce hormones.
 In particular, the hormone progesterone was affected.
 The amount of glyphosate needed to do this was that legally permitted in drinking water in the United States by the Environmental Protection Agency.
+Exposure to glyphosate is harmful to people.
 However, researchers found that Roundup™ did this more than glyphosate by itself.
 The theory is that other substances in Roundup™ act synergistically to bring about cell damage.
 This also shows that current levels permitted in the United States may need to be revised downward.

 - Causative agent in fatal chronic kidney disease (CKD): Roundup™ is suspected as the causative agent in deadly chronic kidney disease.
 The disease is seen as toxic nephrology (toxic disease of the kidneys).
 It became prevalent in Sri Lanka beginning in the 90s.
 Glyphosate became widely used in the area as a herbicide in the same time period.
 It is hypothesized that the herbicide’s ability to bind metal ions by chelation in the hard water found in this area to form heavy metals that damage the kidneys and other organs.
 It might also explain the large numbers of CKD in regions of India and Central America where Roundup™ is and was routinely used.